Phipps Bridge

 Phipps Bridge is a housing estate in Mitcham in the London Borough of Merton.
-It was built following a need created by the end of the Second World War on the site of old slums, and is named after a nearby bridge.
-Although it opened in the 1960s as a show-piece estate, it took less than ten years for it to become a slum again, and the council continued to redevelop it into the 1990s.
+It is named after a nearby bridge.
+It was built following the Second World War due to a need for new housing on the site of old slums.
+Although it opened in the 1960s as a showpiece estate, it took less than ten years for vandalism to become common.
+The Merton Council continued to redevelop it into the 1990s.